sudipcs/bioinformatics-work/README.md

 • Visualize the representative expression profile for each identified cluster. <br>
 • Do the inverse, i.e., cluster samples based and plot gene signatures. <be>

-**cluster_genes_exp.py** Cluster genes based on their expression patterns across samples.
+**cluster_genes_exp.py or notebook** cluster genes based on their expression patterns across samples.
 Visualize the representative expression profile for each identified cluster.